 What is a URL Parameter?

 A URL parameter is a method for passing data to web applications by placing variables in the URL.
-These parameters begin after the "?" character of some URLs, and contains the name of the parameter followed by the equals sign and its value.
+These parameters begin after the "?" character in the URL and contain the name of the parameter followed by the equals sign and its value.
 Each parameter is separated using the "&" character.